ETFs | Education

 ETFs can be bought or sold through a brokerage account, using a full range of order types (market, limit and stop).
 ETFs can even be traded on margin and can be shorted.

-Because of this feature of ETFs, we believe there are best practices to consider when trading an ETF.
+Because of this feature of ETFs, we believe there are actions to consider when trading an ETF.

 A market order is an instruction by an investor to a broker to buy or sell stock shares, bonds, or other assets at the best available price in the current financial market.